OctaDist/OctaDist.github.io/index.md

 Please cite this project when you use OctaDist for scientific publication.

 ```
-OctaDist - A program for determining the structural distortion of the octahedral complexes.
+OctaDist: A tool for calculating distortion parameters in coordination complexes.
 https://octadist.github.io
 ```